wbudic/LifeLog/Current Development Check List.md

 ## Life Log Development

-### v.2.0 SUN STABLE Encountered
+### v.2.0 Encountered

-* Implement gzip http page encoding compression of traffic.
 * Multiple search views and their settings, should be preserved as last preset.
 Maybe even have name multiple ones in a dropdown.
+* Multiple category assignment to be enabled, where the first selected is the primary, others put in separate cross reference table.
+* Sub users list with passwords in config to be provided, with access and category, permissions settings.
+Default enabled permission is Event view category.
+* Provide Caddy webserver configuraton, instructions, if available to serve CGI.
+* &#10004; Implement gzip http page encoding compression of traffic.
-* &#10004; Autocompletion picks up long false words, in html and code type messages.
+* &#10004; Autocompletion picks up long false words, in html and code type logs.

 ### v.1.8 SUN STABLE Encountered